KEDD (TV)

-KEDD, UHF analog channel 16, was an NBC-affiliated television station licensed to Wichita, Kansas, United States that operated from August 15, 1953, to April 30, 1956.
-It was the first television station based in Wichita, though stations could be picked up from nearby Oklahoma as early as 1949 with a high enough antenna.
+KEDD (channel 16) was a television station in Wichita, Kansas, United States, that operated from August 15, 1953, to April 30, 1956.
+It was the first television station based in Wichita.
 The station's studios were located at 2815 East 37th Street North.

 The start-up of two VHF stations in Wichita put KEDD at a disadvantage economically, spurring the station to file for bankruptcy in 1955.
 The second of these stations, KARD-TV, signed on as an independent, and NBC decided in early 1956 to move its programs there, signaling channel 16's demise.

 History

 On February 18, 1953, the Federal Communications Commission (FCC) granted a construction permit to C.W.C.
 (Durwood Theatres), a movie theater operator in Missouri and Kansas, for a new UHF television station on channel 16 in Wichita.
 It was the first such permit granted for the city, which had two VHF stations (channels 3 and 10) tied up in comparative hearings.

 KEDD was expected to launch July 1, 1953, but it missed its planned start date by more than a month and a half as RCA was forced to make adjustments to the channel 16 antenna, the first such model it had manufactured.
-The station began broadcasting a test pattern on August 15, and regular programs started a week later on the 22nd.
+The station began broadcasting a test pattern on August 15, and regular programs started a week later on August 22.
 It was nearly three months before the first live studio show from the facilities at 37th and Hillside streets went to air in mid-November.

 KEDD had a primary affiliation with NBC and was an interconnected affiliate; it also carried ABC programming on a secondary basis.
 In 1954, KAKE-TV channel 10 signed on as the first VHF station in Wichita itself and took the ABC affiliation, but KEDD remained with NBC.
 That December, the station dealt with a strike by engineers who were seeking to unionize.

 In addition to network programs, KEDD produced several live and local shows.
 Children's program Bar 16 Ranch ran throughout the station's life.
 In 1955, channel 16 began airing Hi Fi Hop, hosted by KAKE radio disc jockey Dick Williams; this program outlived the station, returning on KTVH in the fall of 1956.
 There were also local news, weather, and sports programs.
 Jerry Dunphy started at the station in 1954 before being hired away by Milwaukee's WXIX in 1955; he later went on to a successful career as a news anchor in Los Angeles.